ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:7371edb7d2
-## Soggy Cereal 1.d - Variable attributes and Distributions.
+## Comparing Breakfast Cereals: Variable Attributes and Distributions
 Before comparing how long it actually takes for each flake of cereal in TechnoCrunch and NeoPuffs to get soggy, Puritan Wheat suggests we summarize information about some of the variables in its dataset, `Soggy`, in case there are any errors that might cause further analyses.

 Follow the instructions below: